||Summary of Significant Accounting policies|

 We will classify any reseller marketing allowances related to AirBar in general as sales expense unless we can define an identifiable

 benefit to us from the reseller marketing allowance.
-Advertising costs amounted to approximately $82,000 and $120,000 for
+Advertising costs amounted to approximately $70,000 and $82,000 for the

 Research and Development